James Gilmour (missionary): Mongolia

 At the time Gilmour went to the field, Mongolia embraced that vast territory between China proper and Siberia, stretching from the Sea of Japan on the east to Turkestan on the west, a distance of about 3,000 miles; and from Asiatic Russia on the north to the Great Wall of China on the south, a distance of about 900 miles.
 In the center is the great Gobi Desert.
 Kalgan was over 100 miles northwest of Beijing, on the border between China and Mongolia.
 Still farther northwest about 900 miles is the town of Kyakhta.
 This route was marked by a large trade, -- exchange of China tea for salt, soda, hides and timber, -- all borne hither and thither between China and Russia by caravans of camels or oxcarts.
 West of this ancient caravan route were wandering tribes almost knowing no government or fearing no power.
 In the winter they live in rude huts or tents; during the heated summers they seek the best pastures they can command for their flocks.
 Terrible dust storms swept over the land.
 Religion, where it has gained a foothold in the southeastern part, was Buddhism; it was estimated that over half the male population were Buddhist lamas.
-Many temples of impressive splendor in gold and colors, seen from afar, and great reverence for sacred places by the people, impressed the missionary on every hand.
+Many temples of impressive splendour in gold and colours, seen from afar, and great reverence for sacred places by the people, impressed the missionary on every hand.
 To carry the Gospel to the nomadic bands of this land, Gilmour of necessity adopted a roving life and puts up with its hardships.